SEACrowd/seacrowd.github.io/_includes/welcome.md

 # Welcome to SEACrowd! 👋

-We are a community dedicated to bridging the gap between multilingual AI and Southeast Asian AI and enhancing the quality of AI research and researchers in the region.
+We are a world-leading research community dedicated to bridging the gap between multilingual AI and Southeast Asian AI and enhancing the quality of AI research and researchers in the region.

+Our current efforts are focused on:
+- Running data collection and model building efforts to advance AI in SEA
+- Building a community of SEA researchers through the ACL special interest group SIGSEA
+- Supporting early-career AI enthusiasts in the region through the SEACrowd Apprentice Program

+One of our key contributions has been to build and maintain a comprehensive [catalogue](https://seacrowd.github.io/seacrowd-catalogue/){:target="_blank"} of publicly available SEA datasets, including standardized dataloaders to make them easily accessible for model training and benchmarking purposes.
+Our work has the highest language cover of Southeast Asia of any effort so far.
-See what [indigenous and non-indigenous languages](https://github.com/SEACrowd/seacrowd-datahub/blob/master/LANGUAGES.md) are under our study.
+Check out what [indigenous and non-indigenous languages](https://github.com/SEACrowd/seacrowd-datahub/blob/master/LANGUAGES.md){:target="_blank"} are under our study.

+We have an active community of over 400 people on Discord.
+Please join us if you share our interests!
+Our datasets and code can be found on Github and Huggingface.

 <div align="center">
   <div class="btn-group" role="group" aria-label="Button group">